n6ai/minze/docs/guide/advanced-typescript.md

 This section assumes you already have a basic understanding of TypeScript.
 The process of writing Minze components in TypeScript is similar to writing them in vanilla JavaScript.

-There are some small differences, like using [Type Helpers](/api/#type-helpers) and defining types for dynamic properties.
+There are two main differences:

+1. The types for `reactive`, `attrs`, `watch` and `eventListeners` have to be explicitly declared.
+You can do so by using [Type Helpers](/api/#type-helpers) provided with Minze.
+2. Reactive properties and attributes are created dynamically so you have to explicitly declare their types in a separate `interface` named after the component and export it.

 By going through and understanding the example below, you will have a firm grasp of how to work with Minze components in TypeScript.